adampresley/sublime-mxunit-runner/README.md

 Sublime Text MXUnit Test Runner
 ===============================

-MXUnit Test Runner is a Sublime Text 2 and 3 plugin for running all unit tests for the current open test component.
+MXUnit Test Runner is a Sublime Text 2 and 3 plugin for running all, or selected unit tests for the current open test component.
 When you have a test CFC open and are exercising all that TDD goodness, you can simply right-click and select *Run MXUnit Tests in the Browser*.
+You may also select a test method and execute this plugin to run only the one test.
 This command is also available in the Sublime command palette.

 ## Configuration
 To use this plugin you must make use of Sublime's **Project** feature.
 Each project has a project file where you can setup things like what folders are in your project, as well as settings.
 MXUnit Test Runner makes use of the project file and expects you to have the following information configured.